You are viewing documentation for a Red Hat OpenShift Service Mesh release that is no longer supported.

 Red Hat OpenShift Service Mesh requires the following four Operators:

-Kiali - Provides observability for your service mesh.
-Allows you to view configurations, monitor traffic, and analyze traces in a single console.
+Kiali Operator provided by Red Hat - Provides observability for your service mesh.
+You can view configurations, monitor traffic, and analyze traces in a single console.
 It is based on the open source Kiali project.

 Red Hat OpenShift Service Mesh - Allows you to connect, secure, control, and observe the microservices that comprise your applications.
 The Service Mesh Operator defines and monitors the